Introduction to Basics of Permutation and Combination

 Where:

-• n = total items
+• n = total number of items

-• r = selected items
+• r = number of items selected

 Where to Use Combination?

-Keywords or situations that hint at Combination:
+Keywords that indicate Combination:

-• Formation of a team
+• Formation of a team / group / committee

 • Handshakes between people